kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

    ![json](./images/DNAC-Provision-ISR-flow.png?raw=true "Import JSON")
    4. The floor was already selected during the **API Discovery** so click **next**
    ![json](./images/DNAC-Provision-ISR-flow-1.png?raw=true "Import JSON")
-   5. Select *c9300-2.dcloud.cisco.com* on the left and the two tick boxes at the top of the page, then click **next**.
-If the template had inputs, they would be entered.
-Click **next**
+   5. The ISR 4331 was pre selected in the profile so click **next**
    ![json](./images/DNAC-Provision-ISR-flow-2.png?raw=true "Import JSON")
-   6. Check the settings and if you agree accept these settings by clicking  **Deploy**.
+   6. Do the following:
+      1. Select the Day-N Templates Tab
+      2. Select the IP of the ISR
+      3. Select both **checkmark**
+      4. Click **next**
       ![json](./images/DNAC-Provision-ISR-flow-3.png?raw=true "Import JSON")
-   7. Three options are displayed.
-Choose to deploy **Now**.
+   7. A summary is displayed.
+Click **Deploy**.
       ![json](./images/DNAC-Provision-ISR-flow-4.png?raw=true "Import JSON")
-   7. Three options are displayed.
+   8. Three options are displayed.
 Choose to deploy **Now**.
       ![json](./images/DNAC-Provision-ISR-flow-5.png?raw=true "Import JSON")
-   8. The task will be submitted, and the deployment will run.
+   9. The task will be submitted, and the deployment will run.
-   9. After a small amount of time, you will see a success notification.
+   10. After a small amount of time, you will see a success notification.
 What is essential to understand is that the configuration, while pushed to the device, will resync in DNA Center after the resync timer has elapsed.
       ![json](./images/DNAC-Provision-ISR-success.png?raw=true "Import JSON")

 ### Lab SubSection 6.2 - Distribution 9300 Preparation